You don’t need experience to host an event to support Brenner Children’s — just the energy and enthusiasm to make it happen.

 Here are some ways you can make an impact:

-- Dress-down day at your place of work for a donation
+- Hold a dress-down day at your place of work in exchange for a donation.

-- Yard sale, lemonade stand, bake sale or car wash
+- Have a yard sale, lemonade stand, bake sale or car wash.

-- Compete in a local race - whether it is running, walking, or cycling, and ask friends and family to sponsor you
+- Compete in a local race — whether running, walking or cycling — and ask friends and family to sponsor you.

-We are truly grateful for those who support Brenner Children's through fundraising events.
+We are truly grateful for those who support Brenner Children’s through community fundraising events.
+Thank you!

 Community Fundraiser Guidelines